top of page

 - Birth, Marriage, or Death Certificates

-If your document must be signed by more than one person, you have two options:
+If your document requires more than one signature, you have two options:

-1. You and your secondary signer can be co-located (in the same physical location), log into the session with the notary together, on the same device, and have your documents notarized.
-Valid ID's for each participant are required.
-Signers must be 18 years or older and of sound mind.
+1. Co-located Signers: You and your additional signer can be in the same physical location, log into the session with the notary together on the same device, and have your documents notarized.
+Valid IDs are required for each signer.
+All signers must be 18 years or older and of sound mind.

-2. If your document requires two or more signers and they’re not co-located, all signers must complete separate transactions.
-Each signer would request an appointment and upload an unsigned copy of his/her document.
-When complete, you will have separately notarized documents that you may then submit to your recipient agency or institution.
-All signers are required to have a valid ID, be 18 years or older, and of sound mind.
+2. Separate Transactions: If the signers are not in the same location, each signer must complete a separate transaction.
+Each person should request an appointment and upload an unsigned copy of their document.
+Once completed, each signer will have their documents notarized separately, which can be submitted to the intended agency or institution.
+All signers are required to have valid IDs and must be 18 years or older and of sound mind.

-We do not have a physical store location that you can come to.
-The addresses displayed in our ads and on our website are for written correspondence and mailing purposes only.
+We do not have a physical store location.
+The addresses displayed in our advertisements and on our website are for written correspondence and mailing purposes only.
 Our service is strictly mobile and by appointment only.

-We are not a law firm.
-Therefore, we cannot provide legal advice of any kind.
-We strongly recommend consulting your attorney and/or your intended recipient to confirm the acceptance of your document(s) prior to using our service.
+We are not a law firm and cannot provide legal advice of any kind.
+We strongly recommend consulting your attorney or the intended recipient to confirm the acceptance of your document(s) prior to using our services.

 bottom of page